SC36-11-1/Elias-Bitwayiki/📑Manuscript.md

 ### World
 Newly Completed Smart City Invitation Only to researchers to test tech *Post Singularity After MindUpload Wars caused by network sectioning post a.i.*

-– Everyone is assessed at birth tech allows you to see estrogen and testosterone levels Pink, purple, blue, Mete.
+	– Everyone is assessed at birth tech allows you to see estrogen and testosterone levels Pink, purple, blue.
-– Muxe, Non Conforming, Outliers
+	- Non Conforming, Outliers
 	– Consent Tech
+	– Christ Consciousness Presteiging through multiple deaths -(Dali lama type / Harry Potter House selecting)
+	- Societal
-– Christ Consciousness Presteiging through multiple deaths – Raining Puzzle Pieces of Ideas(Reboot warning incoming game) everyone fights for pieces of ideas to combine into big projects
+ 	– Raining Puzzle Pieces of Ideas(Reboot warning incoming game) everyone fights for pieces of ideas to combine into big projects
 	– “I just got an idea”
 	– Level of idea based on level of chakra frequency
-– Multiple people can get same idea but not everyone has same ideas due to some people sleeping
-– projects that make money all being different
+	– Multiple people can get same idea but not everyone has same ideas due to some people sleeping – projects that make money all being different
 – Social credit score
 – Players Vs Environment ( Spiritual Government Creative Based Payout Bountied ) (Pink high estrogen (boobs hips figure) Blue High Testosterone Muscular)